Course Content and Outcome Guide for ART 277A

 Addendum to Course Description

 The course includes demonstrations, slides, lectures, videos/films and field trips.
-Students are required to complete six credit hours of painting with a grade of C or better and/or instructor's permission to enroll.
+The course utilizes professional nude models as the basis for student assignments.
 A minimum of 3 hours of homework per week in the form of private exploration of the concepts and processes introduced in class will be required.
 Art 277 fulfills Arts and Letters requirements for Gen. Ed., block transfer and PCC graduation.

 Intended Outcomes for the course